 10. Little ones need groups.
-If you are putting your 2-, 3- or 4-year-old in a small group setting, she should have some prior group experience.
-The added stress of being in a group situation for the first time can make kids unduly anxious.
+If you are putting your 2, 3 or 4 year old in a small group setting, she should have some prior group experience.
+The added stress of being in group lessons for the first time can make kids unduly anxious.
 Private lessons are always an option, but kids learn from other kids and can learn more, and have more fun, in group ski lessons.

 11. Be honest.
-Honestly assess yourself, or older kids, before getting out on the snow so instructors don’t have to spend time reassessing.
+Honestly assess yourself, or older kids, before getting out on the snow so the ski instructor doesn’t have to spend time reassessing.
 But speak out and express your own needs.
 If you feel a class isn’t challenging enough, tell the instructor.

 12. Don’t forget a snack – a non-mushable one.
 Pack an easy-to-eat snack in your kid’s jacket, particularly if he is skiing with a friend, or going out for hours with a group.
 A granola or energy bar that he can eat on a lift can power him through a few extra runs, and he can eat it with his gloves on.
 CLIF Kid organic whole grain ZBars come in s’mores or peanut butter flavor and are scaled down from the adult size.
 One of my kids once stuck a banana in her pocket for a mid-morning snack.
 She fell and smushed the banana and then wanted to get a new coat.